Since Labor Day I feel like I am not only in a race to use up the herbs in my garden, to use them to create interesting new treats.

 - 1/2 cup water

 - 1 cup light corn syrup

 - 1/2 teaspoon kosher salt

 - 2 cups unsalted raw hazelnuts, roughly chopped

 - Line a rimmed baking sheet with parchment paper and spray lightly with cooking spray.

-- Place water, brown sugar and corn syrup in a heavy bottomed sauce pan and heat without stirring until the mixture reaches the hard crack sate (about 302 degrees F)
+- Place water, brown sugar, and corn syrup in a heavy bottomed saucepan and heat without stirring until the mixture reaches the hard crack stage (about 302 degrees F)

 - In the meantime, assemble all the rest of the ingredients, place near a trivet next to the baking sheet along with a heatproof spatula.

 - When the sugar mixture is hot enough, remove the pan from the heat and place on the trivet.
 Stir in the rest of the ingredients quickly.